izelnakri/paper_trail/README.md

 ```

 ### Originator relationships
-You can specify setter/originator relationship to paper_trail versions with ```originator_id``` assignment during PaperTrail operations.
+You can specify setter/originator relationship to paper_trail versions with ```originator_id``` assignment.
 This feature is only possible by specifying `:originator` keyword list for your application configuration:

 ```elixir
   # in your config/config.exs